corda/corda/docs/source/clientrpc.rst

         ...
     ]

-By default, RPC users are not permissioned to perform any RPC operations.
+By default, RPC users are not allowed to perform any RPC operations.

 Granting flow permissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-You provide an RPC user with the permission to start a specific flow using the syntax
+In order to provide an RPC user with the permission to start a specific flow, the following syntax can be used:
-``StartFlow.<fully qualified flow name>``:
+``StartFlow.<fully qualified flow name>``, e.g.:

 .. sourcecode:: groovy